FUNCTIONAL MEDICINE & NUTRITION

 I am one of the few Certified Practitioners of The Institute For Functional Medicine in the UK having completed their extended training program and rigorous qualification process.

 I am also a qualified Natural Family Planning Teacher, Auricular Acupuncturist and NLP Practitioner.
+I have also trained in the GAPS diet with Dr Natasha McBride.

 Alongside my practice I enjoy supporting students and qualified Nutritional Therapists to develop their clinical skills.